cake-contrib/Cake.Issues/docs/docs/blog/posts/2021-09-05-cake-issues-reporting-0-3-0-released.md

 ## Errata 0.6.0

-Underlying [Errata] library has been updated to 0.6.0, containing additional bug fixes and rendering improvements.
+Underlying [Errata]{target="_blank"} library has been updated to 0.6.0, containing additional bug fixes and rendering improvements.

 ## Updating from previous versions